apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ cordova create hello com.example.hello HelloWorld

 It may take some time for the command to complete, so be patient.
-Run the `cordova -d` to see information about progress.
+You can run the command with ` -d` paramater to see information about progress.

 The first argument specifies a _hello_ directory to be generated for your project.
 Its `www` subdirectory houses your application's